anna2/nimble/README.md

 run App
 ```

- Nimble will look for erb files in ProjectName>/views/ by default.
+ Nimble will look for html.erb files in ProjectName/views/ by default.
 Use ```rackup``` from the command line to see your app running locally.

 ##Sample Usage: